 The main reason I chose a birth center for my VBAC was to be in a low stress, supportive environment.
 Away from medical machines and procedures designed to monitor (and let’s face it, attempt to control) the labor and birth process.
 I don’t like hospitals, they remind me of illness and death.
 As a VBAC mama, they also want you hooked up to continuous monitoring and require you to have an IV “just in case”.
 You’re automatically labeled high risk.
 I wanted autonomy and to be supported during my labor where I wasn’t treated differently for having a scar on my uterus.

 Gonzalo’s job announced on March 12th, 2020 that all employees will be working from home until further notice.
 It has now been a year and his job has extended the work from home through for the rest of 2021 as well.

-Prenatal appointments were now held over the phone until I was 36 weeks pregnant.
-I went 9 weeks without hearing the baby’s heartbeat or having my vitals checked.
+Prenatal appointments were held over the phone until I was 36 weeks pregnant.
+Nine weeks without hearing the baby’s heartbeat or having my vitals checked.
 Thankfully the birth center was allowing two support people to attend my birth – but, siblings were no longer permitted at the birth center.